fif911/CrowdNav_RTX/README.md

 * run ```python setup.py install```
 * run fixed version of RTX with ```python rtx.py start examples/crowdnav-seasonality```
 * check the logs, ```seasonality_details.csv``` and ```results.csv```
+* To use Spark as a PreProcessor you also need to install Spark and set SPARK_HOME

 Ensure the in ```definition.py```settings are: